Health Sector Council Cyber Working Group Introduction

 - Membership is open to any healthcare sector company, provider, nonprofit and association whose principal function falls under any of the six identified subsectors of Direct Patient Care; Plans & Payers; Health Information and Medical Technology; Pharma, Labs & Blood; Medical Materials; and Mass Fatality Management Services.

-- The integrity of the HSCC CWG deliberative and decision-making process about sensitive vulnerability, threat and mitigation matters requires a trusted environment without the presence of security vendors, consultants, or other non-healthcare-specific businesses that would participate primarily for business development purposes, rather than for contributing to collective critical infrastructure protection programs.
+- The integrity of the HSCC CWG deliberative and decision-making process involving sensitive vulnerability, threat and mitigation matters requires a trusted environment without the presence of security vendors, consultants, or other non-healthcare-specific organizations that would participate primarily for business development purposes, rather than for contributing to collective critical infrastructure protection programs.

 What Does It Cost?

-- The practical cost of membership is sweat equity – contribution of work, expertise, and resources in-kind, such as your organization’s staff time, travel, facilities, or communications channels to a broader audience as needed.
+- The practical cost of membership is sweat equity – contribution of work, expertise, and as available, resources in-kind, such as staff time, travel, facilities, or communications channels to a broader audience.

 - From time to time, certain projects may require substantial “heavy lift”, which may be outsourced and financed by volunteering organizations who offer one-time contributions for a specific purpose, such as a consulting firm to perform a national survey, or to develop a white paper.
 One or more members may decide to contribute funds for such a purpose.
 Other examples include simple contributions like sponsoring group meals or networking events associated with a meeting.
-“Special assessments” are imposed only on those who agree to contribute.
-But this does not happen often.
+“Special assessments” are imposed only on those who contribute; this will rarely happen.

 How do Members Participate?

-- In general, Sector Coordinating Councils are cross-disciplinary in composition.
+- In general, SCCs are cross-disciplinary in composition.
 Because the Council deals with strategic and policy solutions to shared problems, member organizations and associations can assign individuals from various management and subject matter functions, such as CISO’s and their teams, risk and compliance, government relations, legal, marketing and others, according to the needs of a given topical work stream.

-- Every organizational member of the HSCC CWG will maximize the efficiency of its participation – and its utility to the HSCC – if there is a single point of contact for their organization’s membership.
-The Member POC should know everyone within the organization who is involved in the HSCC CWG so that (s)he can coordinate internal resources, and work with the HSCC CWG executive director to support its membership and maintain an accurate membership roster.
+- Every organizational member of the HSCC CWG will maximize the efficiency of its participation – and its utility to the HSCC – if there is a single point of contact for their organization who is responsible for ensuring a coherent enterprise point of view and contribution to the work of the SCC.
+The Member POC should know everyone within the organization who is involved in the HSCC CWG so that he or she can coordinate internal resources, and work with the HSCC CWG Executive Director and/or HSCC CWG staff to support the membership and maintain an accurate membership roster.
 We expect in time that membership registration, management and other services will be offered through a dedicated software tool via a members-only online portal.

 - Organizational members are encouraged to assign HSCC CWG participation to as many staff as are deemed necessary and available to represent the organization’s interest in the HSCC CWG work plan.
-Organizational members can choose to be represented on as many task groups as they deem necessary.
+Organizational members can choose to be represented on as many task groups as they deem necessary, but to be most effective, member representatives should concentrate their efforts on one task group and not spread themselves too thin.
 If votes ever are needed in a given task group or the HSCC CWG as a whole and more than one representative from an organization serves in the TG or full CWG, the organization gets just one vote.

 - A key member contribution to the HSCC, particularly from associations, is to help market or implement final HSCC work products to their broader membership, other stakeholders, and the public at large.
-Associations are the force multipliers, and whenever possible they should offer their support by distributing final sector products through their normal communications channels, and generally promote positions, statements, campaigns, and best practices that are consistent with their own policies.
+Associations are the force multipliers, and we require their support by distributing final sector products through their normal communications channels, and generally promote positions, statements, campaigns, and best practices that are consistent with their own policies whenever possible.
 When broadly adopted, the network effect is what distinguishes the HSCC as a truly cross-sector collaboration.

 Guidance for Managing and Participating in Task Groups